 Your participation in the Survey of Household Spending is voluntary.
-However, since each household can represent up to 2,000 similar households depending on the province, it is important that all the selected households participate.
-This ensures that accurate information is available for all provinces.
+However, since each household can represent up to 2,200 similar households depending on the province or the territorial capital, it is important that all the selected households participate.
+This ensures that accurate information is available.
 For statistical reasons, we cannot replace your household with another one.
-Every household who does not participate reduces the amount of collected data.
+Every household that does not participate reduces the amount of collected data.

 Block Information Confidentiality

 Data are collected under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S-19.
 Your information will be kept strictly confidential.

 Block Information on Record linkage

 To enhance the data from this survey and to reduce the response burden, Statistics Canada will combine the information you provide with information from personal tax data.
 Statistics Canada may also combine the information you provide with data from other surveys or administrative sources.

 Block Information on Topics covered in the survey